prateekcode/AndroidEssentialLibraries/README.md

    : 🌊 A polished and flexible ProgressView, fully customizable with animations.
 2. [MultiProgressBar](https://github.com/GeniusRUS/MultiProgressBar) : This library makes it possible to display a progress bar, as in Instagram Stories, without much effort.
 3. [StateProgressBar](https://github.com/kofigyan/StateProgressBar) : Android library to realize the various
+4. [Progress Button](https://github.com/razir/ProgressButton): Add progress to any button by few lines of code without layout changes

 ## RecyclerView Libraries